28 Nosler Ballistics From All Major Ammunition Manufacturers

 A projectile’s energy is measured in foot-pounds (ft-lbs).
 Muzzle energy is the amount of force a bullet possesses the instant it exits the barrel.

-A lower muzzle energy usually indicates the round has less recoil (a muzzle brake will also reduce the recoil of a round), which is the case when comparing the 223 Rem and 28 Nosler.
-But what about when you have two rounds that are a better comparison in terms of recommended SAAMI powder charges, case length, case capacity, bullet diameter, and overall length?
+A lower muzzle energy usually indicates the round has less recoil, which is the case when comparing the 223 Rem and 28 Nosler.
+But what about when you have two rounds that are more comparable in terms of propellant weight, case length, bullet size, and overall length?

 Check out how the 26 Nosler and 28 Nosler stack up against each other in our in-depth article.